-209. The answer is c.
+162. The answer is c.
 (Rosen, pp 248-249.)
 This question addresses the "C," circulation, in the ABCs.
-Initial fluid resuscitation usually begins with crystalloid fluids such as 0.9% normal saline or Ringer's lactate.
+Initial fluid resuscitation usually begins with crystalloid fluids such as 0.9% normal saline or Ringer lactate.
 In general, if the patient remains hemodynamically unstable after 40 cc/kg of crystalloid administration (approximately 2-3 L), then a blood transfusion should be started.
 Fully cross-matched blood is preferable; however, this is generally not available in the early resuscitation period.
-Therefore, type-specific blood (O-negative or O-positive) is a safe alternative and is usually ready within 5-15 minutes.
-O-negative blood is typically reserved for women in their child-bearing years to prevent Rh sensitization.
-O-positive blood can be given to all men and women beyond their child-bearing years.
+Therefore, typespecific blood (type O, Rh-negative or type O, Rh-positive) is a safe alternative and is usually ready within 5 to 15 minutes.
+Type O, Rh-negative blood is typically reserved for women in their childbearing years to prevent Rh sensitization.
+Type O, Rh-positive blood can be given to all men and women beyond their childbearing years.

 (a) The patient's underlying cause of hypotension is hypovolemia secondary to hemorrhage.
 Therefore, to treat her hypotension you should treat the underlying cause.
 She requires fluid resuscitation with blood and eventually may be taken to the OR to stop the bleeding.
 Epinephrine is used if the patient is in cardiopulmonary arrest and no longer has a pulse.
 However, the underlying cause, hypovolemia, must be corrected. (b) The best resuscitation fluid is blood.
 ATLS guidelines suggest starting resuscitation with crystalloid solution and adding blood if there is no response after a 40 cc/kg bolus of crystalloid fluid. (d) The patient is too unstable to be transferred for a CT scan.
 If the patient's BP normalizes, then the trauma team may elect for a CT scan.
-If the patient remains hypotensive despite resuscitation, then definitive measures need to take place, such as an exploratory laparotomy to stop the hemorrhage. (e) Once the FAST exam is positive, repeating it will not add valuable information.
+If the patient remains hypotensive despite resuscitation, then definitive measures need to take place, such as an exploratory laparotomy to stop the hemorrhage. (e) Once the FAST examination is positive, repeating it will not add valuable information.
 If the patient remains hypotensive, definitive management is a priority.